 It’s easy to say what we hope is understood: Lifeblue condemns racism, discrimination and violence.
 We believe all people should live without fear.
 We believe all people should be treated with dignity and respect.

-It’s harder to look in the mirror and ask ourselves if we have done enough to prove it.
+However, it’s harder to look in the mirror and ask ourselves if we have done enough to prove it.

 Earlier this week, Anthea Kelsick delivered a powerful message that resonated with us.
 The co-CEO of B Corp, who is Black, challenged companies in the B Corp community to be leaders of change: